-The first phase included a process for generating a pool of potential anchor institutions that qualified for the onsite diagnostics.
-This list was not limited to those institutions that had taken the FRBA Anchor Institution Broadband Survey prior to the onsite visit.
+The first phase included a process for generating a pool of potential anchor institutions that qualify for the onsite diagnostics.
+This list was not limited to those institutions that had taken the North Central RACEC Anchor Institution Broadband Survey prior to the onsite visit.